blrobin2/blrobin2.github.io/_posts/2023-08-27-gamera-vs-gyaos.md

 letterboxd_url: https://boxd.it/4KVqUp
 mst3k: true
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

-* Joel?
+- Joel?
 How does Gamera fly?
 Why is the sky blue?
 What's Vietnam?
-* Oh great, now you made the sun god mad
+- Oh great, now you made the sun god mad
-* I'm the sun god.
+- I'm the sun god.
 I'm mad
-* i hope that's not Mr Bubble, or Gamera is going to get a kidney infection
+- i hope that's not Mr Bubble, or Gamera is going to get a kidney infection
-* (sobbing) and then we approached from the rear, using the same strategy we used in Normandy
+- (sobbing) and then we approached from the rear, using the same strategy we used in Normandy
-* The logging industry!
+- The logging industry!
 Over 3 billion down!